Amangkurat I of Mataram

 Amangkurat I (Amangkurat Agung; 1619–1677) was the susuhunan of the Mataram Sultanate from 1646 to 1677.

 He was the son of Sultan Agung of Mataram.
 He experienced many rebellions during his reign.
-He died in exile in 1677, and buried in Tegalwangi (near Tegal), hence his posthumous title, Sunan Tegalwangi or Sunan Tegalarum.
-He was also nicknamed as Sunan Getek, because he was wounded when suppressing the rebellion of Raden Mas Alit, his own brother.
+He died in exile in 1677 and was buried in Tegalwangi (near Tegal), hence his posthumous title, Sunan Tegalwangi or Sunan Tegalarum.
+He was also nicknamed Sunan Getek because he was wounded when suppressing the rebellion of Raden Mas Alit, his brother.

+Amangkurat was often in conflict with his own son, the crown prince Rahmat (the future Amangkurat II).
+When Amangkurat was deposed by the rebellion of Raden Trunajaya, Rahmat joined him in exile.
+According to the Babad Tanah Jawi, Rahmat intentionally poisoned his father and caused his death.
+The dying Amangkurat cursed his son, predicting that Rahmat's descendants would all fail to claim the throne for themselves.